DecisionsDev/odm-container-samples/decisioncenter/businessvalueeditor/README.md

       The JAR that will be used on [Docker](README-DOCKER.md) is generated in the **target** directory and is named **businessvalueeditor-1.0.jar**.

       The ZIP that will be used on [Kubernetes](README-KUBERNETES.md) is generated in the **target** directory and is named **businessvalueeditor-1.0.zip**.

+      > *Note*:
+      > 1. If you are testing against ODM 9.0 or earlier, you need to edit the `odm-container-samples/decisioncenter/businessvalueeditor/businessvalueeditor-source/src/main/java/SampleValueEditorServlet.java` file.
+      >   - Remove the `jakarta.servlet` imports.
+      >   - Uncomment the `javax.servlet` imports and save the file.
+      > 2. For ODM 9.0, use **maven:3.8.5-openjdk-17**.
+As for ODM 8.12, use **maven:3.8.1-openjdk-11** instead and **maven:3.8-adoptopenjdk-8** for earlier releases.

 ### 3) Instructions to use the sample in Decision Center